NatOlk/animal-shelter-app/README.md

 secure and reliable email service provider instead of a personal Gmail account, such as a dedicated email server or a third-party email service like SendGrid, Amazon SES, or Mailgun.
 >
+>**Important!** Additionally, this email will be used for the test admin account and will appear on the website as the employee's contact email.
+>
 >How to configure:
 >
 >Use your Gmail email address and password to configure these variables.